TMJ/TMD Treatment Las Vegas

-- Dental Appliances – In some cases, a mouth guard can be worn at night to keep the teeth from meeting.
+- Dental Appliances – In some cases, a mouth guard can be worn at night to keep the teeth from the meeting.
 The dentist can create a custom mouth piece to help keep your jaw in alignment as you sleep.

-- Dental Treatments – Missing teeth or poorly-fitting dental prosthetics can affect a person’s bite.
+- Dental Treatments – Missing teeth or poorly fitting dental prosthetics can affect a person’s bite.
 Dr. Khorshid can correct these problems using a variety of dental treatments including bridges, crowns or Invisalign.